-We are continuing to open the church building in a limited capacity on Sunday afternoons in November between 3pm and 4pm for quiet reflection and prayer.
+We are continuing to open the church building in a limited capacity on Sunday afternoons between 3pm and 4pm for quiet reflection and prayer.
 You can read more about this, and how it will work, below.

 Here are our current plans are for re-opening in a limited capacity, from Sunday 4th October.
 I can confirm that we will be offering an opportunity to be in church, as agreed by the church council.

 I previously explained the importance of letting Sarah or myself know if you were interested in attending as we began to explore possibilities.
 To date, we’ve had a small number of people confirm that they would like to attend.
 More may want to do so, but perhaps have held back: wanting to see how things unfold, or not wanting to take the place of someone who you thought might need to be there more than yourself.
 There are lots of reasons why some of you may have hesitated or not replied, and many of you may still feel it best to maintain necessary shielding.